summerha/cccswm/README.md

-# CCC Scripting for Web and Mobile
+# Scripting for Web and Mobile
 CCC Scripting for Web and Mobile, Fall 2015